-The nominal control range is a set of values that the actuator is driven to that maps directly between 0 flow and full scale flow.
+The nominal control range is a set of values that the actuator is driven to that maps directly between 0 Flow and maximum rated flow for the device.
 This set of values is a sub-range within the large operational range of the actuator.
+Note that the actuator value in a pressure controller is such that the device controls the flow required to maintain a setpoint or increase or decrease pressure to a new setpoint.
 Example, the nominal control range for a 0 to 100 SCCM device flowing nitrogen could be as follows: